m2lines/m2lines.github.io/content/pages/code-of-conduct/_index.md

 - Take care of your **choice of medium for communicating sensitive matters**.

 - English is the official language during meetings, group interactions and communications.
+-
+- Make a point in learning people’s names and how to pronounce them correctly.

 - Meetings and interactions: